About

 Altitudes

-All altitudes given are GPS altitude readings from a Garmin eTrex Summit.
+All altitudes given are GPS altitude readings from Garmin eTrex devices.
 Garmin tell us these are accurate to 30m, and this agrees with what we found in practice.
-Above about 4,800m we think the GPS gave readings which are consistently overstated by 10-20m.
+Above about 4,800m we think our readings are consistently overstated by 10-20m.

 Amounts climbed

-Vertical height gains given are taken from a VDO MC1.0 cycle computer.
+Vertical height gains given are taken from a VDO MC1.0 cycle computer; we adjusted them when we had better data.

 Timings